BA COURSE DESCRIPTIONS

 This course serves as an introduction to physical science for non-science majors.
 Selected topics in astronomy, chemistry, geology and physics are included.
 Emphasis is placed on understanding the fundamental principles of the physical sciences.
 It will also include a discussion of the limitations and potential applications of the physical sciences.
 This course requires laboratory work.

-POLS 101 – Introduction to American Government — 3 credits
+POLS 101 – Introduction to U.S. Government — 3 credits

 This course is concerned with government and politics in the United States, primarily at the national level, but some attention will be given to state and local government, particularly the nature of Illinois’ Constitution.
 Students will examine the institutional rules and human behaviors that shape government, the operation of elections, the development of parties and interest groups, public opinion, and the functioning of Congress, the presidency, and the courts.
 An historic `overview of the topics will shed light on how the current system has evolved.